Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Abstract

 \section{Abstract}

-Coastal flooding poses significant risks to communities, necessitating fast and accurate forecasting methods to mitigate potential damage.
-To approach this problem, we present \dflood{}, a probabilistic spatiotemporal forecasting method designed based on denoising diffusion models. \dflood{} predicts inundation level at a location by taking both spatial and temporal context into account.
-It utilizes inundation levels at neighboring locations and digital elevation data as spatial context.
-Inundation history from a context time window, together with additional co-variates are used as temporal context.
-Convolutional neural networks and cross-attention mechanism are then employed to capture the spatiotemporal dynamics in the data.
-We trained and tested \dflood{} on coastal inundation data from the Eastern Shore of Virginia, a region highly impacted by coastal flooding.
-Our results show that, \dflood{} outperforms existing forecasting methods in terms of prediction performance ($6\% \text{ to } 64\%$ improvement in terms of two performance metrics) and scalability.
+Coastal flooding poses increasing threats to communities worldwide, necessitating accurate and hyper-local inundation forecasting for effective emergency response.
+However, real-world deployment of forecasting systems is often constrained by sparse sensor networks, where only a limited subset of locations may have sensors due to budget constraints.
+To approach this challenge, we present \dflood{}, a masked conditional diffusion model designed for probabilistic coastal inundation forecasting from sparse sensor observations. \dflood{} primarily utilizes the inundation history of a location and its neighboring locations from a context time window as spatiotemporal context.
+The fundamental challenge of spatiotemporal prediction based on sparse observations in the context window is addressed by introducing a novel masking strategy during training.
+Digital elevation data and temporal co-variates are utilized as additional spatial and temporal contexts, respectively.
+A convolutional neural network and a conditional UNet architecture with cross-attention mechanism are employed to capture the spatiotemporal dynamics in the data.
+We trained and tested \dflood{} on coastal inundation data from the Eastern Shore of Virginia and systematically assessed the performance of \dflood{} across different sparsity levels ($0\%, 50\%, 95\%$ missing observations).
+Our experiment results show that \dflood{} achieves upto $62\%$ improvement in terms of two forecasting performance metrics compared to existing methods, at $95\%$ sparsity level.
+Moreover, our ablation studies reveal that digital elevation data becomes more useful at high sparsity levels compared to temporal co-variates.